 If you are in the position of trying to manage the contact arrangements for your child during this difficult time then it is absolutely crucial to communicate.
 Wherever possible, attempt to discuss the situation with the other parent, express any concerns and worries you have, and try to agree on the best temporary solution for you all, prioritising the health of you, your child and others in your household.

 You may be extremely worried about the health of your loved ones during this crisis, and you will not be alone, whilst the other parent may be less worried and may still expect contact to take place.
 Communicating your worries is an entirely reasonable thing to do and hopefully, in light of the Government’s guidance, they will be met with understanding and flexibility and a satisfactory, temporary, solution can be reached for all concerned.

-If you need further advice on applying this guidance to your personal situation, or any other family law issue, please do not hesitate to get in touch on 01323 356008 or email me at Brigitte.Shakespeare@cognitivelaw.co.uk
+If you need further advice on applying this guidance to your personal situation, or any other family law issue, please do not hesitate to get in touch.
+As a family law solicitor based in Eastbourne Sussex I have been specialising in family law since 2002 and I am here to support you with any family issues you may have.
+Please do not hesitate to contact me for a free initial chat on 01323 356008 or email me at Brigitte.Shakespeare@cognitivelaw.co.uk

 Further support and resources for parents during the present crisis can also be found at:

 New Service: Co-parenting during the coronavirus crisis – this is a new service set up by National Family Mediation

 www.relate.org.uk – advice and tips for keeping relationships healthy during lockdown/self-isolation